blue-build/modules/modules/soar/README.md

 By default, `soar` utilizes BlueBuild's config (`/usr/share/bluebuild/soar/config.toml`).

 Local-user can have the custom `soar` config in standard or a custom directory & supply it to `soar` by providing `SOAR_CONFIG` environment variable in shell profile.
-If you specify the custom `bin_path` directory for `soar` packages, you also need to export that directory manually to `PATH`.
+If you specify the custom `bin_path` directory for `soar` packages, you also need to export that directory manually to `PATH` also in shell profile.

 For removing those modifications, simply revert the steps above.